France welcomes PM Modi's call for global conference on terrorism

 "Every single initiative to fight terrorism is welcome because it is a threat to every country in the world...
 So, everything that can be done to unite efforts is welcome.
 It's (terrorism) a global challenge like climate change.
 We will be closely looking at this initiative," he said.

 "Fight against terrorism is at the heart of our priorities...
-France stands alongside India on this... and I can say that we have strong relations on this front," he added.
+France stands alongside India on this... and I can say that we have strong relations on this front," he said.

 Lemoyne's trip is the first French ministerial visit to India after the Narendra Modi government assumed office for a second term.